 Shoreline is located on the north shore of the Seattle area - close to the metropolitan downtown core but a place apart in community character, beautiful beaches, parks, and internationally diverse community.
 It is a wonderful place to live and to raise a family.
-Another special feature of Shoreline is that it is home to intellectual capital, creative talent, a skilled workforce, and great educational opportunities for all ages.
+Another special feature of Shoreline is that it is home to intellectual capital, creative talent, and great educational services.